Lyndon Baines Johnson Library and Museum

 The Lyndon Baines Johnson Library and Museum, also known as the LBJ Presidential Library, is the presidential library and museum of Lyndon Baines Johnson, the 36th president of the United States (1963–1969).
-It is located on the grounds of the University of Texas at Austin, and is one of 13 presidential libraries administered by the National Archives and Records Administration.
+It is located on the grounds of the University of Texas at Austin, and is one of 15 presidential libraries administered by the National Archives and Records Administration.
 The LBJ Library houses 45 million pages of historical documents, including the papers of President Johnson and those of his close associates and others.

 History

-Discussions for a Presidential library for President Johnson began soon after his 1964 election victory.
+Discussions for a presidential library for President Johnson began soon after his 1964 election victory.
 In February 1965, the chairman of the Board of Regents at the University of Texas at Austin, William H. Heath, proposed building the library on the university campus, along with funds to construct the building and the establishment of the Johnson School of Public Affairs on the campus.
 The agreement was formally reached on September 6, 1966.
-While past Presidential libraries were funded by private donations, the publicly-funded University of Texas paid $15 million of the $18 million needed to construct the complex and donated the land for the library, which was formerly a low-income neighborhood acquired by the university using eminent domain.
+While past presidential libraries were funded by private donations, the publicly-funded University of Texas paid $15 million of the $18 million needed to construct the complex and donated the land for the library, which was formerly a low-income neighborhood acquired by the university using eminent domain.

-First Lady Lady Bird Johnson toured existing Presidential libraries and university campuses to consult the design of the library.
+First Lady Lady Bird Johnson toured existing presidential libraries and university campuses to consult the design of the library.
 Lady Bird presented three potential architects to President Johnson; Gordon Bunshaft of Skidmore, Owings & Merrill was chosen.
-The design was completed in the Summer of 1966 and construction began in 1967.
+The design was completed in the summer of 1966 and construction began in 1967.
 The Library was dedicated on May 22, 1971, with Johnson and then-President Richard Nixon in attendance.

-In 1991 Queen Elizabeth II visited the museum and met with President Johnson's family.

-After her death in July 2007, the body of Lady Bird Johnson lay in repose in the Library and Museum, just as her husband's had after his death, 34 years earlier in January 1973.
+In 1991 Queen Elizabeth II visited the museum and met with President Johnson's family, as he was the only U.S. president during her reign whom she had never met; her only opportunity to meet him was when Winston Churchill was buried in 1965.
+But Johnson had the flu and bronchitis and was hospitalized at the time of Churchill's passing.
+He was prohibited by his physicians from leading the U.S. delegation at the funeral.
+He had very much wanted to attend the funeral, and the queen had arranged a private meeting with him at Buckingham Palace after the funeral before his doctors barred him from going.
+After her death in July 2007, the body of Lady Bird Johnson lay in repose in the library and museum, just as was done for her husband after his death, 34 years earlier in January 1973.

 In 2012, the LBJ Library underwent a multimillion-dollar redesign, during which most of the exhibits were closed.
-On December 22, the Library reopened to the public.
-In 2013, the Library began charging admission for the first time since its dedication in 1971.
-Mark Atwood Lawrence is the current director of the LBJ Library.
+On December 22, the library reopened to the public.
+In 2013, the library began charging admission for the first time since its dedication in 1971.